Very high-energy collective states of partons in fractional quantum Hall liquids: Absence of the parton mode in the Laughlin state and Jain state

 \section{Absence of the parton mode in the $\nu{=}1/5$ Laughlin state and $\nu{=}2/5$ Jain state}

-The absence of the secondary collective mode has been established numerically for the $\nu{=}1/3$ Laughlin state~\cite{Zhao18, Liou19}.
-Here we provide similar numerical evidence for the absence of the parton mode in the $\nu{=}1/5$ Laughlin state and $\nu{=}2/5$ Jain state.
-In Fig.~\ref{fig:vmn_nu_1_3_nu_2_5} we compute the anisotropic spectral functions for these two states.
-For both states, the data is consistent with a single dominant peak in the negative chirality sector, the same as that of the $\nu{=}1/3$ state.
-In the case of $\nu{=}1/5$ state, we find that the integrated $V_{1,2}$ spectral function (before normalisation) is smaller by an order of magnitude compared to those of $V_{3,2}$ and $V_{5,2}$ spectral functions, hence we have omitted it from Fig.~\ref{fig:vmn_nu_1_3_nu_2_5}.
+The absence of the secondary collective mode is established numerically for the $\nu{=}1/3$ Laughlin state~\cite{Zhao18, Liou19}.
+Here, we provide similar numerical evidence for the absence of the parton mode in the $\nu{=}1/5$ Laughlin state and $\nu{=}2/5$ Jain state.
+In Fig.~\ref{fig:vmn_nu_1_3_nu_2_5}, we compute the anisotropic spectral functions for these two states.
+For both states, the data are consistent with a single dominant peak in the negative chirality sector, the same as that of the $\nu{=}1/3$ state.
+In the case of the $\nu{=}1/5$ state, we find that the integrated $V_{1,2}$ spectral function (before normalization) is smaller by an order of magnitude compared to those of $V_{3,2}$ and $V_{5,2}$ spectral functions; hence, we omit it from Fig.~\ref{fig:vmn_nu_1_3_nu_2_5}.

-Beyond spectral functions, we looked for the existence of the parton mode directly by measuring the response of the FQH system to the geometric quench.
-At $\nu{=}1/3$, it has been shown that such dynamics are only governed by a single frequency corresponding to the energy of the GMP mode in the long-wavelength limit~\cite{Zhao18}.
+Beyond spectral functions, we look for the existence of the parton mode directly by measuring the response of the FQH system to the geometric quench.
+At $\nu{=}1/3$, it is shown that such dynamics are governed only by a single frequency corresponding to the energy of the GMP mode in the long-wavelength limit~\cite{Zhao18}.
 Here, we study the geometric quench also for $\nu{=}1/5$ and $\nu{=}2/5$ FQH states.
-In Fig.~\ref{fig:dynamics_1_5_2_5}, we can see that the quench dynamics only has one dominant frequency in both cases, thus confirming the absence of the secondary spin-$2$ mode at these fillings.
+In Fig.~\ref{fig:dynamics_1_5_2_5}, we can see that the quench dynamics has only one dominant frequency in both cases, thus confirming the absence of the secondary spin-$2$ mode at these fillings.
+Our numerical results at $\nu{=}1/5$ are consistent with those of Ref.~\cite{Yuzhu21}, where the authors show microscopically that the $1/5$ Laughlin phase has only a single graviton mode.